Reference ForeignKey (RefForeignKey)¶

 Warning

-The ModelRef is a special Edgy object that will make sure you can interact with the model declared and perform the operations.
+ModelRef is an Edgy object that enables interaction with the declared model and performs operations.

 import edgy